PST in Tasmanian abalone: Export eligibility

 Once test results have been obtained from each abalone catch zone potentially affected, the export eligibility of each will be determined based on the PST levels found.

-When further sampling rounds are undertaken for the purpose of lifting export sourcing restrictions for abalone, the test results will be analysed on a case by case basis and scientific advice may be sought.
+- When further sampling rounds are undertaken for the purpose of lifting export sourcing restrictions for abalone, the test results will be analysed on a case-by-case and scientific advice may be sought.

 Obtaining export certification

 Export registered abalone processing establishments must ensure procedures are included within their approved arrangement that identify the source of all abalone (i.e. block zones).
 An establishment must be able to present evidence at audit that they have complied with the sourcing restrictions.